hlandrus/welcome-wagon-2019/dining_guide.rst

 *20-25 minutes via public transit*

 The University Station is the next stop on the light rail.
-It is the closest station to the Seattle Art Museum (SAM) and situated in the buisness district of Seattle.
+It is the closest station to the Seattle Art Museum (SAM) and situated in the business district of Seattle.
 There are many fast eats that serve the downtown workforce.
 As well there are bars and evening restaurant nearby that often have happy hours.
-The vibe is often more upscale and serving to the buisness professionals after work.
+The vibe is often more upscale and serving to the business professionals after work.

 **Downtown Seattle - Pioneer Square**

-Pioneer Square ....
-Should I suggest people go here?
+*25-30 minutes via public transit*

+The next stop on the light rail is Pioneer Square.
+Pioneer Square is going through a revival and has many new and established restaurants and bars.
+There are several cute shops and food options.

 **Downtown Seattle - International District**

 International District has a lot of great food.
 If you are looking for dim sum this is where you want to be.
-The area can be a bit more ....
-Maybe bring a larger group.
-I've never been messed with though.
+There are lots of great authentic cuisine here along with bubble tea, and karaoke.

 Bargain Eats
 -------------------

 The University is accessible from the I-5, at the 45th St exit.
 There is some parking on campus [to be confirmed].
-Prices / availablity TBD.
+Prices / availability TBD.